 Freedom form Smoking is 7-week program, including 8 sessions, that introduces participants to key stages of behavior changes.
 In this program you will learn ways to cope with stress, learn weight management, set goals to ensure the habit is not picked back up, get support, track cigarette usage over a 24 hour period, and track how many days you have been cigarette free.

-Benefits of Quitting
+Benefits of Quitting Smoking:

-20 Minutes After Quitting:
+20 Minutes After Quitting

 12 Hours After Quitting

-The carbon monoxide level in your blood drops to normal.
+- The carbon monoxide level in your blood drops to normal

-2 Weeks to 3 Months After Quitting:
+2 Weeks to 3 Months After Quitting

-Your risk of having a heart attack begins to drop
+- Your risk of having a heart attack begins to drop

-1 to 9 Months After Quitting:
+1 to 9 Months After Quitting

-Your coughing and shortness of breath decrease.
+- Both your coughing and shortness of breath will have decreased

-1 Year After Quitting:
+1 Year After Quitting

-5 to 15 Years After Quitting:
+5 to 15 Years After Quitting

-Your risk of having a stroke is reduced to that of a nonsmoker’s
+- Your risk of having a stroke is reduced to that of a nonsmoker’s

-10 Years After Quitting:
+10 Years After Quitting

-15 Years After Quitting:
+15 Years After Quitting

-Your risk of coronary heart disease is the same as that of a nonsmoker.
+- Your risk of coronary heart disease is the same as that of a nonsmoker

 Source: U.S. Department of Health and Human Services.
 The Health Consequences of Smoking: A Report of the Surgeon General.
-Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2004.
+Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office of Smoking and Health, 2004.